ErinBecker/digital-humanities-phylogenetics/presentations/ten-simple-rules.md

 - Benefits of using Jupyter Notebooks
     - cross-language compatibility makes it possible to collaborate across language proficiencies
     - report-layout makes it easy to combine analysis, results and discussion - ease of entry for collaborators unfamiliar to coding
-    - widely used, lots of resources for help
+    - widely used, lots of resources for help, great documentation, friendly community
     - active development, new features being added regularly

  - Intended audience